 The show aired on February 25, 1962, to rave reviews, of course!

-January 5, 1968: Judy called Tony Bennett in terror, as she though ex-husband Sid Luft had sent someone to hurt her or their children Loran and Joe, even though she knew that Sid had gone to California and Ray Filiberti had stopped by Judy’s apartment that day to say he was going out of town for a while on business.
+January 5, 1968: Judy called Tony Bennett in terror, as she thought ex-husband Sid Luft had sent someone to hurt her or their children Loran and Joe, even though she knew that Sid had gone to California and Ray Filiberti had stopped by Judy’s apartment that day to say he was going out of town for a while on business.
 Tony called Frank Sinatra in Florida, who within minutes had four detectives and two policemen at Judy’s apartment.
 Judy later wrote that Tony and Frank had been calling her each day and each evening and she was touched that they “have offered – on their own – to love and protect my children and myself from the agony of the fear that is all around us.”

 Photo: Judy and Tony that previous November 11, 1967.

-January 5, 1990: This letter from the Walt Disney Company was sent to Judy’s daughter, Liza Minnelli, letting her know that Judy was one of the nominees for their “Person of the Century.”
+January 5, 1990: This letter from the Walt Disney Company was sent to Judy’s daughter, Liza Minnelli, letting her know that Judy was one of the nominees for their “Person of the Century” title and award.
 The poll was interactive, with park guests having the ability to vote from a list of 89 nominees at kiosks in the CommuniCore Pavilion in Epcot Center in Walt Disney World, Florida.
 The voting opened on January 14, 1990, and was planned to run through the end of the decade, with a big TV special planned for early 2000 showcasing the results.
 However, the contest quietly disappeared.

-Guests had the ability to write in their own suggestions and there was no limit on the number of entries.
+Guests had the ability to write their own suggestions and there was no limit on the number of entries.
 This resulted in a wide variety of names being added as gags (such as “Bugs Bunny”).
 Disney World park employees (called “cast members”) came up with the joke of entering the name of one of their fellow cast members, multiple times.
 The joke took off and before long that cast member (name unknown) was heading the list of notable people including the Beatles, Winston Churchill, Thomas Edison, Albert Einstein, Henry Ford, John F. Kennedy, Martin Luther King Jr., Franklin D. Roosevelt, and of course, Walt Disney.
-Disney had no way to erase the employee’s name without erasing the other data, so when the pavilion was removed in 1994 the contest with it.
+The Disney company had no way to erase the employee’s name without erasing the other data, so when the pavilion was removed in 1994 the contest went with it.
 Disney never made any announcement and simply let the contest just fade away!